 - As a 4 piece Scone: Transfer in a parchment lined cookie sheet and bake for 20 minutes or until top turned golden brown

-- As 6-inch Round Piece: Transfer in cast iron pan or parchment lined cookie sheet and bake 25 – 30 minutes, or until dough is just cooked through and the top is a light golden brown.
+- As 5-inch Round Soda Bread: Transfer in cast iron pan or parchment lined cookie sheet and bake 25 – 30 minutes, or until dough is just cooked through and the top is a light golden brown.

 - Make the Orange Glaze (optional): Mix Orange juice, icing sugar and Orange zest until smooth.
 You can adjust the consistency of the glaze by adding more Orange juice or adding more icing sugar.
 The more liquid you add, the thinner the consistency will be.
 Make sure to let the scones cool down before drizzling the glaze on top of scones.